ballerina-platform/module-ballerina-xmldata/docs/spec/spec.md

 ## 3.4.
 Rules between the Map and XML Conversions

-We have followed some set of rules for every conversion to preserve the information and structure of both input and output based on OpenAPI specifications.

 The following table shows mapping the XML to the different forms of map representation.

 |XML Type  | XML Sample | Map Type | Output |